 The amount of vitamin B1 is equal in both foods.

 In this section, clam is a medal-holder again with its higher concentration of protein, fewer calories, and lower saturated fat, cholesterol, and carbohydrate content.

-From the very start, it is necessary to point out that clams and oysters are filter-feeders, which means they use their gills to filter water and collect nutrients.
-So depending on where they have been harvested, there is a risk to pick up bacteria and viruses.
+From the very start, it is necessary to point out that clams and oysters are filter feeders, which means they use their gills to filter water and collect nutrients.
+So depending on where they have been harvested, there is a risk of picking up bacteria and viruses.
 In this connection, it should be noted that eating raw or undercooked clams and oysters can put us at risk for such serious states as paralytic, neurotoxic, diarrheic, and amnesic shellfish poisoning caused by several strains of Vibrio bacteria and Norovirus.

-According to the CDC report, in the United States, Vibrio parahaemolyticus is the cause of about 35000 domestically acquired food-borne infections annually, most of which are associated with consumption of raw or undercooked shellfish (2).
+According to the CDC report, in the United States, Vibrio parahaemolyticus is the cause of about 35000 domestically acquired food-borne infections annually, most of which are associated with the consumption of raw or undercooked shellfish (8).

 Cooking and Storing

 It follows logically from what has been said that proper harvesting, cooking, and storing of clams and oysters are crucial; otherwise, we run the risk of serious health threats.